aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## What are server components?

 - Server components are a new feature in React 19, that allows you to run React components on the server.
 They never re-render, only run once on the server to generate UI.
-Js ever shipped to client.
+Js never shipped to client.
 - Excalidraw: "the server" fullstack framework, rendered in build or request time
 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
 - Next.js is a React framework that includes server components, server component by default